jbrosher/dscChangeAzureTempDriveLetter/README.md

 ## Package Zip File for use in the PowerShell DSC Extension

-> Note: Requires AZ Powershell Modules to be installed
+> Note: Azure PowerShell DSC VM extension requires files to be packaged in a specific way and requires AZ Powershell Modules to be installed to create the Archive

 1) Publish Zip FIle Directly to a Storage Account